Particular/docs.particular.net/samples/previews/azure-functions/service-bus/sample.md

 snippet: EndpointSetup

-Alternatively, the endpoint can be automatically configured with the endpoint name, the transport connection string, and the logger passed into the function using a static factory method provided by `ServiceBusTriggeredEndpointConfiguration.FromAttributes` method.
+The endpoint is automatically configured with the endpoint name, the transport connection string, and the logger passed into the function using a static factory method provided by `ServiceBusTriggeredEndpointConfiguration.FromAttributes` method.

+Alternatively, the endpoint name and the transport connection string can be passed in manually:

 snippet: AlternativeEndpointSetup